 Cleveland’s first elected Police & Crime Commissioner.Click here to contact Barry Coppinger

 The Police & Crime Plan is being refreshed for 2015-17 to reflect how the PCC's FIVE KEY PRIORITIES will be implemented, delivered and measured for success and will reflect your opinion from consultation.

 Click here to participate in this year's Police & Crime Plan consultation

 The PCC will consider applications from local voluntary and community groups who are working for charitable purposes to improve the lives of people in Cleveland.
 Over £50,000 has been allocated so far to community groups who support the PCC's key priorities.

 This page sets out how the Office of the Police and Crime Commissioner (OPCC) will undertake Commissioning to deliver the aims and objectives of its Commissioning Strategy to ultimately deliver the priorities set out in the Police & Crime Plan.

 If you are or have been a victim of crime, this page contains information which explains what happens next and what options and support services are available.

 The Commissioner works with numerous organisations and authorities in order to provide both policing services plus joined up and informed crime reduction management.

-You can suggest ideas for unpaid or reparative work to be undertaken in your area as part of a Community Payback project.
+You can suggest ideas for unpaid work to be undertaken in your area as part of a Community Payback project.